miguel010939/go-back-project/HEEDME.md

 ### Pointers
 The use of pointers is relatively limited, in comparison with other languages like C/C++.
 They are mainly used to work with references to values in functions, methods and data structures.

-C-like syntax: `&` returns the memory address and `*` dereferences teh pointer, returning the value at the address.
+C-like syntax: `&` returns the memory address and `*` dereferences the pointer, returning the value at the address.
 ```go
 i := 1
 ptr := &i